WouterJansen/hrchallenge/README.md

 - 📱 Connect to Bluetooth heart rate monitors (chest straps, watches, etc.)
 - 💓 Real-time heart rate display
 - 🎯 Customizable target heart rate zone
-- ⏱️ Zone timer - stay in zone for 5 seconds to unlock
-- 🎵 Secret audio message revealed upon success
+- 🎵 **Dynamic audio scrambling** - message is heavily distorted when outside target zone
+- 📊 **Progressive clarity** - audio becomes clearer as you approach the target
+- 🔊 **Crystal clear in zone** - only perfectly audible when heart rate is in the sweet spot
-- 📤 Upload your own custom audio message
+- 📤 Upload your own custom secret audio message
-- 📊 Progress tracking with visual feedback
+- 📊 Real-time clarity meter showing how close you are
 - 📱 Responsive design for mobile and desktop

 ## How It Works

+1. **Upload**: Add your secret audio message (voice recording, music, anything!)
-1. **Connect**: Click "Connect Heart Rate Monitor" and select your Bluetooth device
+2. **Connect**: Click "Connect Heart Rate Monitor" and select your Bluetooth device
+3. **Start**: Click "Start Challenge" - the audio begins playing in heavily scrambled form
-2. **Set Target**: Adjust the min/max BPM for your target zone (default: 120-150 BPM)
+4. **Set Target**: Adjust the min/max BPM for your target zone (default: 120-150 BPM)
-3. **Exercise**: Get your heart rate up to reach the target zone
+5. **Exercise**: As you exercise and your heart rate changes, the audio clarity changes:
+   - **Far from zone**: Heavily distorted, filtered, barely recognizable
+   - **Getting closer**: Less distortion, becoming more understandable
+   - **In the zone**: Crystal clear!
+The secret message is fully revealed!
-4. **Unlock**: Stay in the zone for 5 seconds to unlock the secret message
+6. **Maintain**: Try to stay in the zone to keep hearing the clear message!
-5. **Listen**: The secret audio message will automatically play!

 ## Browser Compatibility